p-chhabra/Your-Blogs/Readme.md

 ## How to tun the app locally

 - Clone the repository and run npm start in both the frontend and the backend folders.
 - MongoDB database access is given to all PCs.
-This should start the development serve.
+This should start the development server.